fIuffy/Dactyl/README.md

-<h1>(ARCHIVED) Dactyl: A 1.12.2 Forge (Hacked Client) Utility Mod</h1>
+# Dactyl: 1.12.2 Forge Utility Mod

-mainly for anarchy servers, specifically 2b2t.<br>
-very old but somehow still competent.<br>
-the code is 9+ months old, and i do not have intentions of updating/fixing/continuing it.<br>
-author: fluffycq<br>
-<br><br>
-This was a project that used to be private, but I have decided to make public as I do not care for anarchy anymore.<br>
-A lot of the code logic is horrible and can be optimized to be way faster/safer, the base is so simple that it wouldn't be hard.<br>
-Despite a lot of the rumors, this utiliy mod was in fact custom base.<br><br>
+**Overview:**
+Dactyl is a utility mod developed for Minecraft 1.12.2, specifically designed for anarchy servers like 2b2t.
+While the code is over nine months old and not intended for further updates or maintenance, it remains functional.

+**Key Features:**
+- Originally a private project, now made public due to a shift in focus away from anarchy.
+- Although the codebase could benefit from optimization, it includes a custom framework distinct from common mods.
+- Contains various components sourced from other projects, including:
+  - **OutlineUtils** by Hexception
+  - **Old Future PacketFly** from Future 2.10
+  - Elements from 3arthqu4ke (Phobos)

+**Note:**
-<h3>This is the original GitHub project so older versions are available through commits and may work better for certain servers.<br>(All Versions are 1.12.2)<br><br></h3>
+For those interested, older versions are available through GitHub commits, which may be better suited for specific servers.

-<h3>Ctrl+c/Ctrl+v credits:</h3> Hexception - OutlineUtils<br> Future 2.10 - Old Future PacketFly<br>3arthqu4ke - (Phobos) i prolly stole some stuff from you idk<br>
+**Acknowledgments:**

-<p><b>I do not thank anyone else besides those involved in this project and I do not plan to involve myself with anarchy in anyway shape or form in the future.</b></p>
+I appreciate the contributions from those mentioned above and do not plan to engage with anarchy-related projects in the future.